 Nepalese believe in visiting the nearest pond, brooks, and tributaries to have bathed in order to be healthy and avoid unprecedented sins.
 There are many cultural and religious sites where local dwellers go for adorning gods and goddesses.

 Nepalese organize the party, concerts, religious worshiping on Nepali New Year.
-Foreign and domestic guests are expressed much honor at anywhere.
+Foreign and domestic guests have expressed much honor anywhere.
 Hotels and motels are decorated attractively on the occasion of each New Year Eve’.
-They absolutely have blissful moments in Nepalese village and town.
+They absolutely have blissful moments in Nepalese villages and towns.

 English New Year starts a bit earlier than winter ends.

 As it is the beginning of the year, it isn’t new for people to spend money on extravagance.
 They are found purchasing goods for the party and enjoyments.
-They try avoiding bad prophecy of life and wish for the virtuous moment by coming years.
+They try to avoid the bad prophecy of life and wish for the virtuous moment in the coming years.